College of Imaging Arts and Sciences

 With award-winning alumni; more than 30 full-time faculty devoted to photography; six majors to choose from; and top-notch studios, darkroom facilities, and equipment, RIT’s School of Photographic Arts and Sciences is an internationally acknowledged leader in professional photographic education.

-Our majors are special because students master both the creative and the technical fundamentals of photography, then explore their individual interests in a specialized area.
-For example, our unique option in biomedical photographic communications is ideal for students who enjoy both photography and science.
-You could select the option in imaging and photographic technology, and perhaps join our graduates analyzing images from space at NASA.
-Or maybe you will join the 11 graduates who have won Pulitzer Prizes in photojournalism.
+Our majors—advertising photography, fine art photography, photojournalism, and visual media—are special because students master both the creative and the technical fundamentals of photography, then explore their individual interests in a specialized area.
+Our unique option in biomedical photographic communications is ideal for students who enjoy both photography and science.
+The option in imaging and photographic technology may lead to joining our graduates analyzing images from space at NASA.

 Significantly larger than most photo schools, RIT offers more—and more varied—photography courses and has more faculty members with a wider range of interests than most similar schools.
 More than 200 courses cover everything from nature photography to digital photography, advertising concepts to high-speed/time-lapse photography.